Sarir: History

 During the Arab–Khazar wars of the 7th and 8th centuries, the kings of Sarir allied themselves with the Khazars.
 Following the victorious campaign of Merwan ibn Muhammad in 737–739, Sarir was pressed into submitting to the Caliph's authority.
 It paid tribute and provided men for the Arab garrison of Derbent until the ninth century, when, emboldened by the shift in momentum in the south, Sarir asserted sovereignty over large portions of the Caucasus, including Gumik, Filan and parts of Arran.

 As the hegemony of the Caliphate crumbled, Sarir found itself continually at war with its successor states, such as Derbent and Shirvan.
-In these wars it was generally victorious and this allowed Sarir to manipulate the politics of Derbent.
+In these wars, it was generally victorious and this allowed Sarir to manipulate the politics of Derbent.
 Concomitantly, the kings of Sarir shifted away from the Khazar alliance and mounted several incursions into the Khazarian steppes.
 The pattern of intermarriage between the royal houses of Sarir and Alania cemented the anti-Khazar alliance of the two Christian states.

+During the early years of the 11th century ruled a certain Bukht Yisho Khosrow.
+He is known from a silver plate found in a monastery in southwestern Georgia dated to the year 1008 as well as the 11th-century tarikh al-bab.
+The latter mentioned that his daughter married Emir Mansur of Derbent in 1025.

 Disintegration

 Alarmed by the growing Christian supremacy in the Caucasus, the Muslim powers of the region pledged mutual assistance against Sarir.
 Their economic and military pressure, coupled with internal discord, led to the state's disintegration in the early 12th century.
-After another century of Muslim ascendancy, Islam emerged as the dominant religion in the region.
 In the 13th century, the Caucasian Avars formed a new Muslim state, traditionally known as Avaristan.

+Religion

+The ruler of Sarir and the inhabitants of his fortress were reported to be Christians, while the population of the countryside remained pagans.
+Relics of Christianity, like crosses, churches and Christian burials, are, however, commonly found throughout much of Avaria.
+The most significant preserved Christian monument is the Datuna Church, which has been dated to the late 10th–early 11th century.
+Several stone crosses bearing Georgian, Armenian and even Avarian inscriptions have also been noted.
+Christianity probably arrived via Georgia and had its peak in Avaria contemporary to the Georgian Golden Age in the 10th–12th centuries.
+Christianity remained dominant until the early 14th century, but eventually disappeared in favour of Islam.
+Oral traditions recall that the Datuna church was looted by Muslims in around 1475.